In 2025, more than 70 million Americans are part of the gig economy, making up around 36 % of the U.S. workforce

 Independent contractors are ideal for companies who are looking to associate with individuals for short-term project collaborations.
 During off-peak periods, businesses can avoid the financial burden of retaining full-time staff, as contractors can be engaged only as needed.
 This flexibility allows companies to scale their workforce up or down according to demand.

 Independent contractors are hired only for specific tasks and are expected to meet the set deadlines.
-Unlike traditional employees, contractors are compensated based on task completion rather than hours worked, incentivizing swift and efficient delivery.
+Unlike traditional employees, contractors are compensated based on task completion rather than hours worked,encouraging fast and effective work.
 Freed from the obligations of traditional employment, such as attending regular meetings or fulfilling ongoing duties, contractors possess greater accountability and focus solely on achieving results.
 83% of business leaders believe that contract workers are more productive than FTEs, according to the KRC Research report.

 Gloroots: Your Simple Solution for Global Contractor Management